-Applications for other local centre uses including A2 (Financial and Professional Services), A3 (Cafés and Restaurants) and A4 (Drinking Establishments), and B1 (Offices) may be appropriate where it does not undermine the minimum A1 retail target as identified above.
+Applications for other local centre uses including A2 (Financial and Professional Services), A3 (Cafés and Restaurants) and A4 (Drinking Establishments), and B1 (Offices) may be appropriate where it does not undermine the sustainability of the shopping area.

-- 8.49 Boundary maps for the Local Centres are set out within Appendix 4.
+- 8.48 Boundary maps for the Local Centres are set out within Appendix 3.
 The Local Centre boundaries are defined as: - Kingsfold: The local centre at Kingsfold is based on the existing commercial properties at Pope Lane and Hawksbury Drive. - Earnshaw Bridge: This small centre is situated either side of Leyland Lane, south of the junction with Golden Hill Lane/ Longmeanygate. - Farington: The Local Centre is dispersed with units from Railway Public House to Boundary Street on Preston Road, and at the junctions of Stanifield Lane, Crown Street and Mill Street. - Gregson Lane: The Local Centre is dispersed with units on Gregson Lane and Alder Drive. - Higher Walton: There is a concentration of local shopping facilities on both sides of Cann Bridge Street. - New Longton: The Local Centre is dispersed with units located along Chapel Lane and on Station Road. - Seven Stars: The Local Centre is located at and around the junction of Fox Lane, Leyland Lane and Slater Lane. - Walmer Bridge: The Local Centre is dispersed with units located along Liverpool Old Road and at the junctions of School Street and Hall Carr Lane. - Walton-le-Dale: The Local Centre focuses on retail and commercial uses on the west side of Victoria Road in Walton-le-Dale.
 (Nos.
-140 - 202 Victoria Road - even numbers). - 8.50 The purpose of the above policy is to prevent the over proliferation of non-retail uses at the expense of local retail provision within the Local Centres.
+140 - 202 Victoria Road - even numbers). - 8.49 The purpose of the above policy is to prevent the over proliferation of non-retail uses at the expense of local retail provision within the Local Centres.
 It is important to the vitality and viability of the Local Centres that the retail strength and appearance of these frontages is retained where possible.
-However, as these centres vary in size and are affected by various local issues other uses as listed in the policy above may be more appropriate.

-- 8.51 The Central Lancashire Retail and Leisure Review (2010) has provided the evidence to support the inclusion of a minimum of 60% A1 Retail use target as identified in the policy.
-A retail position statement will be produced on an annual basis to provide a 'snapshot' in time of the current situation within the Local Centres which will evidence retail trends and act as a mechanism through which to monitor Policy E5 and identify triggers where necessary. - 8.52 A marketing assessment will need to include written evidence of the marketing of the premises for a minimum period of 6 months to demonstrate lack of demand for A1 (Retail Uses).
+However, as these centres vary in size and are affected by various local issues other uses as listed in the policy above may be more appropriate. - 8.50 The Central Lancashire Retail and Leisure Review (2010) has provided the evidence to support the inclusion of a minimum of 60% A1 Retail use target as identified in the policy.
+A retail position statement will be produced on an annual basis to provide a 'snapshot' in time of the current situation within the Local Centres which will evidence retail trends and act as a mechanism through which to monitor Policy E5 and identify triggers where necessary.